MahmoudHamdy00/MicroTel-Bot/README.md

 ### Public to Azure

-> While we use Microsoft Azure to host Microtel-Bot solution, you can use any cloud provider of choice.
+> While we use Microsoft Azure to host Contoso-Bot solution, you can use any cloud provider of choice.

 #### Deployment